 $ tar –xvf FoxitReader_version_Setup.run.tar

-Atril offers very basic features such as user interface customization, bookmark and thumbnails on left side of UI.
+Atril offers very basic features such as user interface customization, bookmark and thumbnails on the left side of UI.
 It supports document file formats like PDF, PostScript and many more.
-You can install Atril by running following command in Terminal.
+You can install Atril by running the following command in Terminal.

 So these are the best PDF readers you can use on Linux contact us if you have any feedback.